 11. Also deal separately with financing.

 Get preapproved for a loan.
 This might simplify the buying process by taking financing considerations off the bargaining table.
 Check the annual percentage rate (APR) currently offered by banks and local credit unions.
 Several institutions offer auto loans nationally.
 Sites like Bankrate.com can help you identify lenders with low rates.

-Avoid loans that last for more than five years.
+Avoid loans that last longer than five years.
 Longer-term loans mean you’ll pay thousands more for your vehicle.

 12. Just say “no” to vehicle service contracts and other “protection” plans.

-Find out where you can get repairs done: At only the selling dealer?
+Find out where you can get repairs under the service contract: At only the selling dealer?
 At any authorized dealer for your make of car?
-At any new car dealer?
-Or at any new car dealer or independent repair shop?
+At any new-car dealer?
+Or at any new-car dealer or independent repair shop?
 Consumers tend to be more satisfied with repairs performed by independent shops.

 Still want an extended warranty or service contract?
 You don’t have to buy it from the dealer where you buy your car.
-You can buy a Toyota, for example, from one Toyota dealer, buy a Toyota-backed service contract from a different Toyota dealer, and have still another Toyota dealer fix your car.
-We have found cases where one dealer was selling contracts for under $2,000, while another was selling the same contract for more than $4,000.
+For example, you can buy a Toyota from one Toyota dealer, buy a Toyota-backed service contract from a different Toyota dealer, and have still another Toyota dealer fix your car.
+We have found cases where one dealer was selling a contract for under $2,000, while another was selling the same contract for more than $4,000.

-Also, you don’t have to buy your service contract at the same time you buy your car.
+You don’t even have to buy your service contract when you buy your car.
 Many contracts are available from dealers for a year or more after purchase.
-So take your time making a decision.
+So take your time.